-Let's take a closer look at what the iPhone X means for professionals and businesses.
+Here's a closer look at what Apple's iPhone X means for professionals and businesses.

 What is the iPhone X?

-In order to give the iPhone a big leap forward for its 10th anniversary, Apple has been hoarding up innovations for this launch.
+In order to give the iPhone a big leap forward for the 10-year anniversary model, Apple has been hoarding up innovations.
 The iPhone X includes a number of advanced features and design elements that go beyond the incremental upgrades to its standard models.
 These cutting-edge upgrades also give the iPhone X a price tag of $1,000 USD and involve some design compromises.
+The iPhone X starts at $999 USD (and can be over $1400 with 256 GB of storage, Apple Care+, and a wireless charger).
+That compares to the iPhone 8, which starts at $699 USD.

 There's also a natural security concern about Face ID being spoofed, but Apple says its new "True-Depth Camera System" takes a 3D mathematical model of your face and that it cannot be faked out by photos or even prosthetic masks.